m3rcer/m3rcer.github.io/_posts/redteaming/PhishOPS/2022-06-09-spamfilterbypass.md

 Let's say we want to impersonate support from `facebook.com`.
 Make sure to buy domain names such as `support-services.com` that go in accordance with your campaign so that the spoofed sender will be in the form of `facebook@support-services.com` for this example.

-_(Optional):_ Create a user account on your vps server in accordance to your spoofed account if you want to add the functionality to recieve emails too.
+_(Optional):_ Create a user account on your vps server in accordance to your spoofed account if you want to add the functionality to receive emails too.

 ![Image](https://raw.githubusercontent.com/m3rcer/m3rcer.github.io/master/_posts/redteaming/PhishOPS/images/spoof1.png)